Rexulti: 7 things you should know

 - Potentially irreversible tardive dyskinesia can develop, even with low dosages used short-term.
 Symptoms include facial grimacing, repetitive chewing, and tongue thrusting.

-- May require a dosage adjustment or may not be suitable for people with liver or kidney disease, CYP2D6 poor metabolizers, or with some other conditions.
+- May require a dosage adjustment or may not be suitable for people with liver or kidney disease, CYP2D6 poor metabolizers (dosage may need to be reduced by 50%), or with some other conditions.
 In people with liver or kidney disease, the maximum recommended dosage is 2 mg once daily for those with depression and 3 mg once daily for those with schizophrenia.
 Dosage adjustments are needed in people taking concomitant CYP3A4 inhibitors, CYP2D6 inhibitors, or strong CYP3A4 inducers, and the dosage of Rexulti will need adjusting again if these medications are discontinued.

 - Rarely, may cause Neuroleptic Malignant Syndrome; symptoms include high body temperature, muscle rigidity, and mental disturbances; discontinue immediately and seek urgent medical advice.